- Life Skills

 English Grade 7

-Seventh grade English introduces students to literary analysis and emphasizes effective strategies for communicating opinion.
-Students practice crafting thesis statements, finding textual evidence, and structuring arguments in an accessible way.
-Students learn writing traits to achieve high quality writing; assessment of these traits, including ideas, organization, word choice, voice, fluency, conventions, is ongoing.
-The curriculum also features plentiful opportunities for narrative, analytical, descriptive, reflective and creative writing and poetry, as well as public speaking and theatrical performance.
+Seventh grade English introduces students to literary analysis and emphasizes effective strategies for communicating ideas and opinions.
+Students craft thesis statements, find textual evidence, and structure arguments, in written and oral forms.
+To create effective writing, students learn writing traits, including ideas, organization, word choice, voice, fluency, and conventions.
+The curriculum features plentiful opportunities for narrative, analytical, descriptive, reflective, and creative writing as well as poetry.
+Students read a variety of fiction, nonfiction, and poetry.
+Students use strategies such as text annotation to encourage them to record their reactions and observations; connections between and among texts are emphasized.

-Texts include: Fahrenheit 451, Bradbury; Little Words, a collection of short stories; Romeo and Juliet, Shakespeare; The Boy Who Harnessed the Wind, Kamkwamba; The House on Mango Street, Cisneros, and Of Mice and Men, Steinbeck.
+Texts may include: The Crossover, Fahrenheit 451, Romeo and Juliet, Shakespeare; The House on Mango Street, and Of Mice and Men.

 Adolescent Brain and Body Studies (ABBS) is designed to equip students with the skills necessary to adopt, practice, and maintain health-enhancing behaviors as they grow physically, socially, and emotionally in an ever more complex world.
 At the beginning of the seventh grade course, students focus on gaining an understanding of how their brains function, learn, and remember.
 Students then investigate the social, emotional, and physical changes of puberty.
 In the eighth grade course, students gain skills to become better prepared to do what they believe is right in the face of conflicting social pressures.
 The primary areas of exploration in eighth grade are identity and influences, drug and alcohol abuse prevention, and adolescent sexuality.
 In addition to learning developmentally appropriate factual information about these topics, students explore personal and family values, interpret media messages, and identify the impact of peer pressure as they relate to the three areas of study.
 Throughout the course, students demonstrate their understanding of the topics of study in their written work, small group presentations, contributions to small group discussions, and participation in classroom activities.